cs-open-project/projectsfound/README.md

 介绍: Apache Olingo is a Java library that implements the Open Data Protocol (OData).
 Apache Olingo serves client and server aspects of OData.
 It currently supports OData 2.0 and support OData 4.0 (beta).
 The latter is the OASIS version of the protocol: OASIS Open Data Protocol (OData) TC.
 The extensions part of Olingo for OData 2.0 contains additional features like the support of JPA persistency or annotated bean classes.

-### Oozie[Hadoop工作流调度]

-Description: Oozie is a workflow scheduler system to manage Apache Hadoop jobs.
-Oozie is integrated with the rest of the Hadoop stack supporting several types of Hadoop jobs out of the box (such as Java map-reduce, Streaming map-reduce, Pig, Hive, Sqoop and Distcp) as well as system specific jobs (such as Java programs and shell scripts).

-介绍: Oozie is a workflow scheduler system to manage Apache Hadoop jobs.
-Oozie is integrated with the rest of the Hadoop stack supporting several types of Hadoop jobs out of the box (such as Java map-reduce, Streaming map-reduce, Pig, Hive, Sqoop and Distcp) as well as system specific jobs (such as Java programs and shell scripts).

 ### OpenDAL[数据访问抽象层]

 Description: Apache OpenDAL is a data access layer that allows users to easily and efficiently retrieve data from various storage services in a unified way.